About Simon Judd

-- Author of ‘The MBR Book’ (two editions), ‘Watermaths’ (two editions), and ‘Industrial MBRs’.
+- Author of ‘The MBR Book’ (two editions), ‘Watermaths’ (three editions), and ‘Industrial MBRs’.
 Co-author of three other reference/text books on membrane technology and general water and wastewater treatment design.
 Chapters contributed to five other general reference books.

 - Extensive networking contacts across UK and EU research groups: key collaborator in three large EU Framework MBR projects and over 10 other significant collaborative research programmes at Cranfield.
 Principal investigator of three large research projects in Qatar.